InboxSDK/InboxSDK/README.md

 Streak users (by checking the extension's appId with the `isStreakAppId.ts` function).
 Same rule of thumb applies for logging ajax request/responses too (see `censorJSONTree`).

-See the _Querying for Error Logs_ section below for instructions on reading the logged errors and their details.

 Whenever we update our code for a new Gmail version that isn't completely rolled out, we need to make sure our code continues to support previous versions of